benjamin-glitsos/item-management-system/README.md

 ### Controller-Scala Container

-* Layered architecture: Service, DAO, Middleware and Seeders.
+* Layered architecture: Service, DAO, Middleware and Seeders
 * RESTful API design
 * Strong type-safety by using monads and other Algebraic Data Types
 * Object-oriented multiple-trait-inheritance pattern